A view of Edinburgh from 6th floor, Appleton Tower

 1. Interests

-2. Recent/Ongoing Projects
+2. Recent/Ongoing Works

-1. In Machine Learning:
+1. In machine learning

-2. In theoretical cognitive science
+2. In theories and philosophy of cognitive science

 3. In psychophysics